-Soon I want to post some of the other key literature -- such as literary addresses.
-One of my key sources are the addresses given at college literary societies and at college graduations.
+Some of my key sources are the addresses given at college literary societies and at college graduations.
 A lot of them are now easily available on the net, such as William Gaston's 1832 address here at UNC and his 1835 address at Princeton.
 Increasingly the University of Alabama literary addresses are on the net, such as Joseph W. Taylor's 1847 address -- but his more important one to Southern University isn't yet.
-But some of the other addresses at Princeton and a number of other schools are scarce, such as James McDowell's 1838 address that is quite critical of abolitionists.
+Some of the other addresses at Princeton and a number of other schools are scarce, such as James McDowell's 1838 address that is quite critical of abolitionists.
 This represents a mid-way point for McDowell, who was shifting towards a more proslavery position.
-There are two addresses, also from Princeton, that are quite important: those by David Kaufman and Abraham Venable -- as well as Venable's graduation speech at Wake Forest.
+There are two addresses, also from Princeton, that are quite important: those by David Kaufman and Abraham Venable , Venable also delivered a graduation speech at Wake Forest.
+In fact, Wake Forest produced a lot of proslavery addresses, such as S. S. Satchwell's address at Wake Forest in 1858, which provided a "scientific" defense of slavery.
 I also use several more moderate Phi Beta Kappa addresses by Timothy Walker at Harvard in 1850 and Daniel Lord at Yale and William Greene at Brown in 1851.
 There were, to be sure, a few addresses that were anti-slavery or otherwise cut against the grain at southern schools -- like Gaston's 1832 address at UNC, William Rodman's address at Wake Forest, and Henry Tutwiler's 1834 address at the University of Alabama.
+The artist William Richard's address at Erskine fits here, too.

 The UVA faculty and students loom large in this story.
 I use Albert Taylor Bledsoe's Liberty and Slavery book, several of George Frederick Holmes' articles, and three of James Holcombe's speeches -- his 1853 address to UVA alumni, his 1856 address to the Virginia Historical Society, and his 1858 address to the Virginia Agricultural Fair -- which focused on slavery as consistent with natural law.
 I also use the Virginia University Magazine extensively.